Spiritual fusion - East comes West

 Foster teaches the techniques found in the New Age such as quietism, centering, Buddhism, Yoga, mantras.
 In his book Celebration of discipline foster endorses the rosary and prayer wheel use (p.
 64); promotes Roman Catholic practices such as use of “spiritual directors,” confession, and penance (pp. 146-150, 156, 185).

 Foster says, “Christian meditation is an attempt to empty the mind in order to fill it.”
 Foster is educated enough to know the difference.
 Emptying the mind in eastern thought gives one leeway to the spirit world and brings on counterfeit (mystical) experiences.
-Christian meditation is thinking and pondering on the Scripture, the very opposite.
+Christian meditation is thinking and pondering on the Scripture, the very opposite of eastern mediation.

 Foster is convinced of other methods, that use imagination, visualization, dreamwork, centering, and breathing can all be useful by Christians for spiritual growth.
 He cites their use in church history (Christian mystical traditions).
 Foster encourages centering exercises and concentrating on one's breath, also a common Eastern technique: Another meditation aimed at centering oneself begins by concentrating on breathing.
 Having seated yourself comfortably, slowly become conscious of your breathing.
 This will help you to get in touch with your body and indicate to you the level of tension within.
 Inhale deeply, slowly tilting your head back as far as it will go.
 Then exhale, allowing your head slowly to come forward until your chin nearly rests on your chest.
 Do this for several moments, praying inwardly something like this: "Lord, I exhale my fear over my geometry exam, I inhale Your peace.
 I exhale my spiritual apathy, I inhale Your light and life."
 Then, as before, become silent outwardly and inwardly.
 Be attentive to the inward living Christ” (193:25, Celebration of Discipline. reference “Can you trust your Doctor by Ankerberg and Weldon)